 Where things start to get interesting is when we observe just how far Fuji went in trying to perfect all these parameters.
 To start, Fuji endowed Provia with some of the finest grain ever seen in a film, measured at an 8 on the RMS granularity scale.
 This probably signifies something incredibly interesting for more technical photo geeks, but for myself, I let the results speak for themselves.
 There’s almost no grain to be found in any of my Provia scans, a truly remarkable feat.

-Shots in the galleries were made with Nikon’s F3.
+[Shots in the galleries below were made by Josh Solomon with Nikon’s F3]

 As for color rendition, Fuji not only promises balanced neutrality, but something even greater – color equilibrium in both primary and pastel colors, with no bias toward either.
 For anybody involved in color photography, both of the negative and positive kind, this might seem like crazy talk, but Provia delivers.
 Its remarkable color balance gives many modern digital sensors a run for their money, especially when scanned properly by a dedicated and professional photo lab.